-The Swedish government will distribute leaflets to the country’s 4.7 million households later this year explaining what to do should war break out with Russia, the Civil Contingencies Agency in Stockholm said Thursday.
+The Swedish government will distribute leaflets to the country’s 4.7 million households later this year explaining what to do if war breaks out with Russia, the Civil Contingencies Agency in Stockholm said Thursday.

 The announcement comes in the middle of a heated parliamentary election campaign, and amid a renewed fear of hostilities with its eastern neighbor.